Jimuelzxc/chep/docs/DEV_LOG.md

     - Integrate with chat history: Suggestions could also be based on previous turns in the conversation or common follow-up questions.
     - Hide suggestions after selection: Automatically hide the suggested prompt buttons once a user clicks on one to streamline the interface.

+- ✅ **Custom Prompts - User-defined AI Behavior:** Add a textarea field in the AI Configuration section that allows users to define custom system prompts or behavior instructions for the AI.
+This would let users specify how they want the AI to respond (e.g., "respond in simple English," "be more concise," "explain like I'm 5," etc.).
+The custom prompt would be prepended to all AI requests to modify the AI's response style and behavior according to user preferences.

 ## General Notes
 *Development thoughts, observations, and miscellaneous notes*